Netbeheer-Nederland/env/README.md

 Running the script without any arguments will assume the current working directory is the project directory, which it mounts under `/project`.

-If a directory path is passed as an argument, it is used as the project directory instead:
+If a directory path is passed as an argument, it is used as the project directory instead. **Caution**: the provided path must be absolute.
+For example:

 ```sh
 $ run-nbnl-env ~/projects/my-data-product